* I am looking to take on a single new Master’s or PhD student in the intake for September 2023. *

-Dr. Carman Neustaedter and the Connections Lab (cLab) are looking for new graduate students (Master’s or PhD) to join our group.
-Applications are due in January for a September start.
+This page is intended for prospective graduate students who are interested in working with Dr. Carman Neustaedter and the Connections Lab (cLab) as part of the Master’s or PhD program.
+Applications are due in February for a September start.
 Positions are highly competitive.

 Emails should include the following four items (failure to include one or more will mean your email does not get a reply):

-- a description of research interests related to the lab’s existing research
+- a description of research interests related to the lab’s existing research; you need to show clear evidence that you have actually looked at the types of research the lab does

 - a curriculum vitae